kabaddiPy/kabaddiPy/docs/index.md

 # `kabaddiPy`

-This documentation covers the main functions of the `KabaddiDataAPI` class that return useful data for Kabaddi statistics and information.
+This documentation covers the main functions of the `kabaddiPy` class that return useful data for Kabaddi statistics and information.

 [`kabaddiPy`](https://github.com/kabaddiPy/kabaddiPy) is a python package that is designed to pull **play-by-play**, **team**, **player** and **standings** data from the newest version of the [ProKabaddi League](https://www.prokabaddi.com/) website.
 In the past, there have been next to no scrapers for the sport.